 China also obtained 22 million records from Office of Personnel Management systems, including the highly sensitive SF-86 security clearance files of the federal workforce, he said.

-The Chinese infrastructure attacks such as Volt Typhoon resulted in embedding cyber access to critical services.
+Chinese infrastructure attacks, such as Volt Typhoon, resulted in the embedding of cyberspace access to critical services.

-Emily Harding, vice president of defense and security at the Center for Strategic and International Studies, agreed that U.S. cyber deterrence has been ineffective.
+Emily Harding, vice president of defense and security at the Center for Strategic and International Studies, agreed that U.S. cyberattack deterrence has been ineffective.

 “Washington has failed to establish deterrence in the cyber domain, and our adversaries control the escalation ladder,” Ms. Harding testified.

-Cyber Command has “strong, perhaps unmatched” offensive cyber warfare capabilities and has repeatedly proven its troops and tools can disrupt adversary activities when directed to do so.
+Cyber Command has “strong, perhaps unmatched” offensive cyberwarfare capabilities and has repeatedly proved that its troops and tools can disrupt adversary activities when directed to do so.

-The demonstrated skill combined with other elements of U.S. powers make cyber deterrence possible, she said.
+The demonstrated skill, combined with other elements of U.S. power, makes cyberattack deterrence possible, she said.

 “But to actually achieve deterrence, we need a mindset shift,” Mr. Harding said.
 “We need to stop thinking about cyberattacks as inevitable nuisances and start seeing them for what they are: hostile action against the United States.”

-Cyber criminal activity should be separated from threats from states like China, Russia, Iran and North Korea.
+Cyber-criminal activity should be separated from threats from states such as China, Russia, Iran and North Korea.
 Instead, cyberattacks should be treated as low-level warfare.

-American cyber defenses, Ms. Harding said, are unacceptably weak and government and industry need to invest much greater efforts and resources into rendering critical infrastructure and government systems better defended and ready for the new form of warfare.
+American cyberdefenses, Ms. Harding said, are unacceptably weak, and government and industry need to invest much greater effort and resources in rendering critical infrastructure and government systems better defended and ready for the new form of warfare.

 “Systems must be able to fail, reset, and recover in minutes, not days, with minimal disruption to essential services,” she said.

-Two alarming examples of major infrastructure attacks included 2023 cyberattacks traced to Iran’s Islamic Revolutionary Guard Corps against U.S. water plants, and China’s Volt Typhoon cyberattacks against U.S. water, power and port systems in Guam.
+Two alarming examples of major infrastructure attacks include the 2023 cyberattacks traced to Iran’s Islamic Revolutionary Guard Corps against U.S. water plants and China’s Volt Typhoon cyberattacks against U.S. water, power and port systems in Guam.

 “These two egregious violations received little attention because they were cyberattacks, and ‘cyber’ has been shunted into a silo of what tech people do behind the scenes,” Ms. Harding said.

-Viewing the operations as technical and an afterthought is a strategic mistake, she said, adding that a dramatic change is needed in dealing with cyber threats.
+Viewing operations as technical and an afterthought is a strategic mistake, she said, adding that a dramatic change is needed in how cyberattack threats are addressed.

 “Attacks like Iran’s and China’s should be viewed as part of a dangerous new phase in cyberwarfare, one for which U.S. systems and policy are ill-prepared,” Ms. Harding said.
 “The U.S. government has no hope of deterring, defending, and responding unless it begins to integrate cyber offense and defense into its own national security strategy.”